nndeploy/nndeploy/README_EN.md

   </picture>
 </p>

-### No-Code Face Swap + Segmentation Workflow
+### Zero-code Face Swap + Segmentation Workflow

-Combine AI functions such as face detection, face swapping, and portrait segmentation via drag-and-drop—no code required.
-See parameter adjustment results in 1–2 seconds.
-Empowers **product managers, designers, and non-AI developers** to quickly turn ideas into prototypes.
+Drag-and-drop to combine face detection, face swap, and portrait segmentation.
+No coding needed.
+See parameter changes in 1–2 seconds.
+Ideal for **PMs, designers, and non-AI developers** to prototype ideas quickly.

 <p align="left">
   <picture>